Hepatitis C and the Health Amendment Act Card

 The Hepatitis C Insurance Scheme is set up under the Hepatitis C Compensation Tribunal (Amendment) Act (No.22) of 2006 (pdf).

-If you have contracted Hepatitis C directly or indirectly through the administration within the State of Human Immunoglobulin-Anti-D or another blood product or a blood transfusion, you can apply for a Health Amendment Act (HAA) Card.
+If you have contracted Hepatitis C directly or indirectly through the administration in Ireland of Human Immunoglobulin-Anti-D or another blood product or a blood transfusion, you can apply for a Health Amendment Act (HAA) Card.

 The HAA Card entitles you to the following services, free of charge.